 If YES, how many of the gender-specific indicators are additional country indicators (i.e., not part of the global SDG monitoring and indicator framework)?

-Please provide the indicators in an annex
+Please provide the indicators in an annex(Please find Annex 1 and Annex 2)

 If NO, how many global gender-specific SDG indicators (list provided in Annex 1) are available in your country?